-It requires the highest levels of speed, accuracy, and time commitment.
-You will have to be available during the live event.
-Since this is a more demanding field of captioning it also pays better!
+Real time captioning is done during live events, including television news broadcasts and sporting events.
+If you’re looking for an intense job, real time captioning is it!
+It requires the highest levels of speed, accuracy and time commitment.
+You have to be available during the live event.
+Because this is a more demanding field of captioning, it also pays better!

 How much does a closed captioner make?

-Captioning Training and Practice
+Captioning training and practice

-Places to Practice
+Places to practice captioning

-These places are actually for practicing transcription, but I think it will be helpful practice for captioning since they are closely related.
-This can give you an idea of what to expect before you jump in!
-You could even try typing your favorite TV show or Youtube video as a practice.
+The following sites are for practicing transcription in general, but they also provide helpful practice for captioning.
+They can give you an idea of what to expect before you jump in!
+You could even try typing what you hear on your favorite TV show or YouTube video as practice.

 CLICK HERE to start your search!